Hiking Pikes Peak Hike: All You Need to Know

 If 25 miles in a day sounds like too much, but you still want to bag the summit, you can reserve a shuttle to take you down the mountain and back to your car in Manitou Springs.

 If you don’t want to hike Pikes Peak but still want to see the top, you have two options.
 You can drive up Pikes Peak Highway, which is a toll road.
 This road goes all the way to the top.
-Or, you can take the cog railway to the top.
+Or, you can take the Pikes Peak cog railway to the top.
 This cog railroad has been running to the top of the mountain for over a century, and offers a pretty unique experience!

 Pikes Peak Cog Railway